Tropical Storm Nalgae: Mindanao–Visayas floods

 On the island of Mindanao, at least 68 people died due to continuous flooding and landslides that were partially caused by Nalgae.
 14 individuals were also confirmed to have been missing; 11 from the Maguindanao province, and 3 from the Soccsksargen region.
 The floods occurred just as Nalgae had inched closer towards Samar island.
 Despite the floods and moderate rain, no Wind Signal was given to Bangsamoro.
 Moderate rain is still expected to continue in the region until Nalgae moves further north in Luzon.
 In the region of Visayas, rain from Nalgae similarly caused floods in the region.
 The entire region of Western Visayas was set up to the highest emergency response level due to increasing floods, which has already caused 4 casualties in the province of Aklan.
 As of November 4, 36 deaths were recorded in Western Visayas.
 Majority of the fatalities were killed in flashflood and landslides.
 Antique still has the most number of casualties with 13 followed by Capiz and Iloilo provinces with a total of eight.

 Central Visayas also experienced light floods and multiple landslides, mostly around the province of Cebu.
 In Busay, Cebu City, six houses were destroyed from a landslide; however, no casualties were reported as the occupants evacuated before the landslide.

 Due to the high death toll, Philippine President Bongbong Marcos criticized local authorities for not forcing residents to immediately evacuate following Nalgae's hit in the country.

 Hong Kong and Macau

 No casualties were reported in Hong Kong, although one woman was injured and hospitalized.
 No incidents were reported in Macau.

+Retirement

+On May 5, 2023, the PAGASA retired the name Paeng from its rotating naming lists after it reached more than ₱1 billion in damage and high death toll on its onslaught in the country, and it will never be used again for another typhoon name within the Philippine Area of Responsibility (PAR).
+It will be replaced with Pilandok — a Filipino word for Philippine mouse-deer (Tragulus nigricans) — for the 2026 season.

+After the season, the Typhoon Committee announced that the name Nalgae, along with five others will be removed from the naming lists.
+In the spring of 2024, the name was replaced with Jamjari for future seasons, which means dragonfly in Korean.